lix-project/lix/src/nix/ping-store.md

 This command tests whether a particular Nix store (specified by the argument `--store` *url*) can be accessed.
 What this means is dependent on the type of the store.
-For instance, for an SSH store it means that Nix can connect to the specified machine.
+For instance, for an SSH store it means that Lix can connect to the specified machine.

-If the command succeeds, Nix returns a exit code of 0 and does not print any output.
+If the command succeeds, Lix returns a exit code of 0 and does not print any output.

 )""